New Working Time Act in a nutshell

-As the old Working Hours Act, the new Working Time Act also provides for situations where the daily rest period can be shortened to seven (flexitime and flexible working hours) or temporarily to five hours.
+As the old Working Hours Act, the new Working Time Act also provides for situations where the daily rest period can be shortened to seven (flexible working hours and flexiwork) or temporarily to five hours.
 Rest periods compensating for reduced rest period shall be given to the employee in connection with the following daily rest period or, when this is not possible for compelling reasons due to the organisation of the work, as soon as possible and within 14 days at the latest.
 The compensatory rest period shall be given as an uninterrupted period and it may not occur during stand-by time.
-Compensatory rest time can take place outside regular working hours, such as during the employee’s leisure time, and thereby it will not shorten the employee’s regular working hours.
-There is one exception to the provisions on compensatory daily rest: The employer is not required to give a daily rest period if the employee working flexitime or flexible working hours chosen to shorten their daily rest to seven hours.
+Compensatory rest time can take place outside regular working time, such as during the employee’s leisure time, and thereby it will not shorten the employee’s regular working time.
+There is one exception to the provisions on compensatory daily rest: The employer is not required to give a daily rest period if the employee working flexible working hours or flexiwork chosen to shorten their daily rest to seven hours.

 The provision on compensatory rest period is mandatory; no deviating arrangements can be made in an employment contract or collective agreement.
 The provision on compensatory rest periods is stricter than the provision of the old Working Hours Act and improves the employees’ working time protection.